xuehuichao/alignment-viewer/README.md

     21-12 17-9 7-2 9-3 20-10 13-4 9-0 12-4 11-1 0-15 5-18 2-16 1-17 26-22 24-15 23-14 22-13 16-6 6-18 16-8 15-7 14-5 27-23 25-20
     ...

-You may wonder whether such alignments can be useful for your applications.
-You may wonder whether the alignments are acceptable, or have trouble deciding whether the alignments' quality is acceptable.
 My program helps you visualize the alignments.
 The following command will generate the alignment of the second sentence into *output.png*.

-    python draw_alignment.py --src_sentences=test/Eng.txt --trg_sentences=test/Chs.txt --align_file=test/Align.txt --sentence_id=2 --output_image=output.png
+    python draw_alignment.py --src_sentences=test/Eng.txt --trg_sentences=test/Chs.txt --align_file=test/Align.txt --sentence_id=1 --output_image=output.png

 In the above case, output.png will contain the following image
 <img src="giza_demo.png" alt="The GIZA output can be visualized into a image." style="width: 200px;"/>

 ###Using the Package as an External Library
 You want to debug your new alignment algorithm, but have trouble analyzing its output?
-You have a new alignment algorithm that you want to write about, but drawing the diagram just takes too long?
 You may call the *DrawDirAlignToFile* function to produce a pretty picture for your purpose.

 *Syntax: DrawDirAlignToFile(src_sentence, trg_sentence, alignments, output_imagefile)*

-The following code will generate the alignment illustrated above.
+The following code will generate the "I like machine translation" example.

     import draw_alignment
     draw_alignment.DrawDirAlignToFile("I like machine translation .", u"我 喜欢 机器翻译 。", [(0, 0), (1, 1), (2, 2), (3, 2), (4, 3)], "test.png")